lenskit/mooc.lenskit.org/_doc_source/basics/data-model.md

 [Rating]: /apidocs/org/lenskit/data/ratings/Rating.html

-One such class is  [`Rating`][Rating].
+One such class is  [Rating][].
 It exposes the common attributes of a rating entity: user and item IDs, rating value, and timestamp.

 To use a view class, pass it to the `asType` query method: